shaypal5/gender_augmented_twitter_network/README.rst

 2. The second phase reads through the ``numeric2screen.tar.gz`` file of the *kwak10www* dataset and produces a lexicographically sorted handle-to-numeric-id mapping of the users in the *kwak10www* dataset.

 3. The third stage merges the two sorted lists of user handles to create a lexicographically sorted list of the intersection between the two lists.
+It also creates two lists of the two `relative complements <https://en.wikipedia.org/wiki/Complement_(set_theory)#Relative_complement>`_ of each list in the other.

 4. The fourth stage runs each line - in the user-wise merged tweets files - belonging to a user in the intersection list through the `SPEKS gender predictor for Twitter <https://github.com/shaypal5/speks>`_, and generates a lexicographically sorted user-handle-to-gender mapping.

 5. The fifth stage uses the aforementioned handle-to-numeric-id mapping to transform the user-handle-to-gender mapping into a user-id-to-gender mapping.

-6. Finally, the sixth stage
+6. Finally, the sixth stage runs through the social graph file of the *kwak10www* dataset (``twitter_rv.zip``) and removes any links/edges where at least one of the nodes is not the intersection list.

 Complexity